-A: Proposal 1: The affirmative vote of the holders of a plurality of the shares of common stock present in person or represented by proxy at the Annual Meeting is needed to elect directors.
-For this proposal, "broker non-votes" will not be part of the voting power present, but will be counted to determine whether or not a quorum is present.
-A "broker non-vote" refers to a share represented at the Annual Meeting which is held by a broker or other nominee who has not received instructions from the beneficial owner or person entitled to vote such share and with respect to which such broker or nominee does not have discretionary voting power to vote such share on one or more but not all proposals.
+A: Proposal 1: The affirmative vote of the holders of a plurality of our shares of common stock present in person or represented by proxy at the annual meeting is required to elect directors.
+For this proposal, "broker nonvotes" will not be part of the voting power present, but will be counted to determine whether or not a quorum is present.
+A "broker non-vote" refers to a share represented at the annual meeting which is held by a broker or other nominee who has not received instructions from the beneficial owner or person entitled to vote that share and with respect to which the broker or nominee does not have discretionary voting power to vote the share on one or more but not all proposals.

-Proposal 2: The affirmative vote of the holders of a majority of the shares of common stock present in person or represented by proxy at the Annual Meeting is required to approve the proposal for an advisory vote to approve our executive compensation.
-If you are present or represented by a proxy at the Annual Meeting and you abstain, your abstention will have the same effect as a vote against this proposal.
-For this proposal, "broker non-votes" will not be part of the voting power present, but will be counted to determine whether or not a quorum is present.
+Proposal 2: The affirmative vote of the holders of a majority of our shares of common stock present in person or represented by proxy at the annual meeting is required to approve the proposal for an advisory vote to approve our executive compensation.
+If you are present or represented by a proxy at the annual meeting and you abstain, your abstention will have the same effect as a vote against this proposal.
+For this proposal, "broker nonvotes" will not be part of the shares present but will be counted to determine whether or not a quorum is present.